 These values were inspired by the book 'Educating Ruby' by Guy Claxton and Bill Lucas.
 They underpin everything from our medium term planning to our day-to-day lessons and the verbal feedback we give to children.

 The certificates awarded at weekly celebration assemblies are given to children for demonstrating these qualities in their work or behaviour, and those children's photos take pride of place in the 7Cs display in the school hall.
-In class we constantly refer to the 7Cs and give regular opportunities for children to develop these skills.
+In class we constantly refer to them and give regular opportunities for children to develop these skills.
 For example, curiosity can be fostered by asking questions at the start of a topic planning or when quizzing another pupil during hot-seating in role as a book character or expert.
 Opportunities for collaboration are plentiful, whether through peer mediation (the Year 6 children are peer mediators who help resolve problems in the playground) and music or digital leaders (who support and develop those areas of the curriculum) to the regular opportunities for paired work such as talk partners, peer tutors or reading buddies (where children from different classes read with each other).

 These values go hand in hand with our ethos as Growth Mindset school, where children are encouraged to take risks and make mistakes in order to move their learning on.